 ~ Put a BLOGGING SCHEDULE in place to ensure that you post at around 1pm so they see your new post.

 * Don’t forget to send an email to your subscribers to update them on the new publication!

 Subscribe to my mailing list for travel & lifestyle posts and tips

 What source of technology do they use the most?

-Hopefully, you are using a responsive theme or have a responsive plugin to make things easy to scan on mobile, desktop and tablet.
+Hopefully, you are using a responsive theme or have a responsive plugin to make things easy to scan on mobile, desktop

 Many new bloggers (and sadly, some experienced ones) do not check their site to make sure everything is readable and “clean”.